 Income taxes for 2005 and 2004 primarily reflect taxes on the Company s non-U.S. operations.
 The Company has a valuation allowance for its net deferred tax asset associated with its U.S. operations.
-The provision for taxes on U.S. operations in the first quarter of 2005 and 2004 was substantially offset by a reduction in the valuation allowance.
+The provision for taxes on U.S. operations in the first six months of 2005 and 2004 was substantially offset by a reduction in the valuation allowance.
 Until such time as the Company utilizes its U.S. net operating loss carryforwards and unused tax credits, the provision for taxes on the Company s U.S. operations is expected to be substantially offset by a reduction in the valuation allowance.
-As of December 2, 2004, the Company had aggregate U.S. tax net operating loss carryforwards of \$2.7 billion and unused U.S. tax credits of \$116.5 million, which expire through 2025.
-The Company also has unused state tax net operating loss carryforwards of \$1.7 billion for tax purposes which expire through 2025 and unused state tax credits of \$124.8 million for tax and financial reporting purposes, which expire through 2019.
+As of March 3, 2005, the Company had aggregate U.S. tax net operating loss carryforwards of \$124.2 million, which expire through 2025.
+The Company also has unused state tax net operating loss carryforwards of \$1.7 billion for tax purposes, which expire through 2025 and unused state tax credits of \$125.7 million for tax and financial reporting purposes, which expire through 2019.